Emeritus, In Memoriam

 Jean Landis went back to the profession of teaching physical education in the mid-1940s.
 She attended graduate school and obtained her M.S. degree from Wellesley College.
 Over her academic career, she held faculty positions at several colleges, including Park College, West Chester State Teachers College, and Ball State Teachers College.
 Her last faculty post was at her Alma Mater, San Diego State.
 She held the position of Assistant Professor of Physical Education from 1968 to 1979.
 She was awarded the status of Emeritus Assistant Professor of Physical Education upon her retirement in 1979.

 In 2015, Jean was awarded the SDSU Alumni Association “Monty” award for the College of Health & Human Services in recognition of her contributions to SDSU and the country.
 In retirement, Jean Landis has lived in her native El Cajon and at her vacation home in northern Idaho.
-At age 98, Jean remains independent and active, sharing her experiences as a WASP pilot at the El Cajon Historical Society, Lakeside Historical Society, and the Borrego Springs Film Festival.
+At age 98, Jean remained independent and active.
+She shared her experiences as a WASP pilot at the El Cajon Historical Society, Lakeside Historical Society, and the Borrego Springs Film Festival.
+Jean peacefully passed away on December 13, 2022, at the age of 104.